NoraMahdavi/Churn_data_analysis/README.md

-# ChurnDataAnalysis
+# Telecom Customer Churn Analysis 📊

-This is a data analysis project on a telecom company's customers dataset.
-The objective is to get insights on churned customers and their features.
+This project analyzes a telecom company's customer dataset to understand the key features that contribute to customer churn.
+The goal is to identify factors that influence whether a customer stays or leaves the service.

 ## Table of Contents
 [